Build and manage assessments in Compliance Manager

 What to know when working with groups

-- A group must contain at least one assessment.
+- Groups can't be standalone entities.
+A group must contain at least one assessment.

 - Group names must be unique within your organization.